Trafficking of opioid tramadol destabilizes, fuels terror in parts of Africa, UN says

 The nonmedical use of tramadol has become such a health crisis in areas like northern Mali and Niger that the UN Office on Drugs and Crime, or UNODC, issued a warning this week to the international community.

-The problem "is serious, worrying, and needs to be addressed as soon as possible," Pierre Lapaque, UNODC's regional representative in West and Central Africa, said in a UN statement.
+The problem "is serious, worrying, and needs to be addressed as soon as possible," Pierre Lapaque, UNODC's regional representative in West and Central Africa, said in a statement.
 "We cannot let the situation get any further out of control."

 'Think Al Capone and the liquor gangsters'